sheafofthoughts/sheafofthoughtsblog/posts/2025-11-29-FCT-introduction.md

 An odd prime number $ p $ can be written as the sum of two squares if and only if it has remainder $ 1 $ when divided by $ 4 $.
 :::

-Now we see why the theorem is nice: it simplifies a difficult problem (determining whether an odd prime is the sum of two squares) to a simple one (checking whether its remainder, when divided by $ 4 $, is $ 1 $).
+Now we see why the theorem is nice: it simplifies a difficult problem (determining whether an odd prime is the sum of two squares) to a simple one (checking whether its remainder is $ 1 $ when divided by $ 4 $).

 # Some plan for the future